tingyuchang/go-game-of-life/README.md

 }
 ```

-cell keeps pointer of neighbors, when enter the evaluate stage, it would be easy to calculate the number of living neighbors.
+Cell keeps pointer of neighbors, when enter the evaluate stage, it would be easy to calculate the number of living neighbors.
+For #4 requirement, it's also easy determine average color from neighbors.

 ```
 type Controller struct {